davedevelopment/phpmig/README.md

     $ phpmig migrate

-Phpmig aims to be vendor/framework independant, and in doing so, requires you to do a little bit of work up front to use it.
+Phpmig aims to be vendor/framework independent, and in doing so, requires you to do a little bit of work up front to use it.

 Phpmig requires a bootstrap file, that must return an object that implements the ArrayAccess interface with several predefined keys.
 We recommend returning an instance of [Pimple][pimple], a simple dependency injection container (there's a version bundled at \Phpmig\Pimple\Pimple).
 This is also an ideal opportunity to expose your own services to the migrations themselves, which have access to the container.